cayal/psp/README.md

 ![demonstration of slotting label behavior](docs/bonjour.png)

-For this file, the server will output, in order:
+For this file, the server will stream to the client, in order:

 1) All content up to the inner `<body>` of the host file:
 ```html